Today, I will go through a short analysis of enterprises blockchains and how they are improving and changing international trade.

 Popular Vendors that provide BaaS includes the following:

 Now you have to understand these vendors ARE ACTIVE and investing efforts both on technology developments, sales, and marketing.
-In 2019-2020, we are going to see millions of dollars spent by these vendors.
+In the upcoming years, we are going to see millions of dollars spent by these vendors.

 Oracle who just announced that there are more than 100 projects in production on their blockchain as a service platform.